The Killers: 2022–present: Aborted eighth album, Rebel Diamonds, and "Bright Lights"

 In August 2024, the original four-piece of Flowers, Keuning, Stoermer, and Vannucci Jr. reunited for a fifteen-night concert residency, celebrating the 20th anniversary of Hot Fuss.
 The reunited line-up performed the album in full each night, and recorded "Bright Lights", to coincide with the residency.
 The song was the first to feature all four core members since 2017.

 On April 12, 2025, the Killers released Encore at the Garden, an extended-play of three songs performed with Bruce Springsteen during an encore at a show at Madison Square Garden during the Imploding the Mirage Tour.
 The EP, containing the songs "Badlands", "Dustland", and "Born to Run", was released on 12" and digital download, and peaked at number three on the UK Singles Sales Chart.
+The band would perform a cover of "Lawyers, Guns and Money" for the induction of Warren Zevon to The Rock and Roll Hall of Fame later that year with Keuning using a guitar Zevon had gifted to David Letterman.
+On May 30, 2026, the band performed at the 2026 UEFA Champions League final kickoff show.

+While promoting his third solo album, Thrasher, in August 2026, Brandon Flowers confirmed that the four core members of the band were working a new album with producers Ariel Rechtshaid, Shawn Everett and Jonathan Rado: "It’s not in the can, but the guys have been really great and accommodating about coming to Salt Lake to write and get demos going. [...]
+We’re just going to keep chipping away.
+It’s the full band, and we’ve been working with Ariel Rechtshaid, Shawn and Rado.
+The band have got some time off for good behaviour, but we meet every now and again to see if we’ve got anything left in the tank."
+Flowers later revealed that the album is due for release "in early 2028".

 Musical style and influences

 The Killers have been grouped with various genres, including alternative rock, indie rock, post-punk revival, new wave, heartland rock, pop rock, synth-pop, pop, glam rock, dance-rock, dance-pop, arena rock, and electronic rock.

 Keuning's original newspaper ad sought to assemble a band influenced by Oasis, the Smashing Pumpkins, David Bowie, and Radiohead.
-Band members have also cited as influences Bruce Springsteen, U2, the Cure, the Cars, the Smiths, Duran Duran, Depeche Mode, Pet Shop Boys, New Order, and OMD.
+Band members have also cited artists such as Bruce Springsteen, U2, the Cure, the Cars, and the Smiths, along with more synth-based acts like Duran Duran, Depeche Mode, Pet Shop Boys, New Order, and OMD.